MethodsAndPractices/vsteam-docs/docs/modules/vsteam/build-with-docker.md

 ## Limitations

-* Windows container only work with windows based systems.
+* Windows containers only work with windows based systems.
 * If you want to use the container to develop with [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432&WT.mc_id=github-github-dbrown) [remote development](https://code.visualstudio.com/docs/remote/remote-overview?WT.mc_id=github-github-dbrown), then it currently only works with linux systems.
 * The log in PowerShell 5 window is scrambled, only the Pester results at the end can be properly observed.